Lincoln National Corporation (LNC) upgraded Issued by Wall Street Gurus

 Is It Worth Investing in Lincoln National Corporation (NYSE :LNC) Right Now?

-Lincoln National Corporation (NYSE:LNC) scored a price-to-earnings ratio above its average ratio, recording 20.92 x from its present earnings ratio.
-Plus, the 36-month beta value for LNC is at 2.21.
-Opinions of the stock are interesting as 5 analysts out of 15 who provided ratings for Lincoln National Corporation declared the stock was a “buy,” while 1 rated the stock as “overweight,” 8 rated it as “hold,” and 1 as “sell.”
+Lincoln National Corporation (NYSE:LNC) scored a price-to-earnings ratio above its average ratio, recording 20.56 x from its present earnings ratio.
+Plus, the 36-month beta value for LNC is at 2.23.

-The average price from analysts is $69.85, which is -$3.78 below the current price.
 LNC currently public float of 179.01M and currently shorts hold a 2.45% ratio of that float.
-Today, the average trading volume of LNC was 1.48M shares.
+Today, the average trading volume of LNC was 1.43M shares.

 LNC’s Market Performance